-While restoring salt ponds to tidal marsh habitat is valuable for some species, others rely on the current salt pond habitat for nesting and breeding because these opportunities have been reduced through habitat fragmentation, land use conversion, and development.
-For example, shorebirds, such as western snowy plovers, require bare dry ground for nesting and breeding.
-These birds are typically found on coastal sandy beaches where they struggle to persist due the extensive recreational uses of beach habitats and other human caused factors.
-Historically, plovers also nested on small salt pannes in the San Francisco Bay, but now extensively use the existing dry salt ponds and earthen levees.
-Restoring ponds to tidal marsh favors marsh dependent species like the federally endangered Ridgway's rail, but removes nesting habitat for the federally threatened snowy plover.
-This creates the need to provide both tidal and upland habitat to support listed and other native species that rely on the Bay.
+Restoring salt ponds to tidal marsh is valuable for marsh species.
+However, other waterbird species now rely on the salt ponds for migratory and breeding habitat because they are struggling with habitat loss elsewhere.
+For example, shorebirds like plovers require bare dry ground for nesting.
+These birds are typically found on coastal sandy beaches where they struggle to persist among recreational uses, sea level rise and other human caused factors.
+Historically, plovers also nested on small salt pannes (bare areas in the marsh that dry out in the summer) in the San Francisco Bay, and now rely on salt ponds for similar habitat.
+Restoring salt ponds to tidal marsh removes nesting habitat for the federally threatened western snowy plover and favors marsh dependent species like the federally endangered Ridgway's rail.